mdn/kuma/docs/troubleshooting.rst

 -  If you see ``Kumascript service failed unexpectedly: HTTPConnectionPool``, make sure you enabled :ref:`KumaScript <enable KumaScript>`.

--  If changes to stylesheets do not have any effect, try compiling the Stylus manually by running this command in the VM::
+-  If changes to stylesheets do not have any effect, try compiling the Sass manually by running this command in the VM::

        compile-stylesheets